English >> Works of Other Authors >> Philosophy |

 In the Introduction to Volume I, he shares thoughts about the significance of the Gita as a text, quoting Sri Aurobindo’s comment that ‘The Gita is as if the bottomless sea, the source of a myriad gems’ and that (Vol. 1, p.2) even a few of these jewels would be sufficient to enrich and transform an ordinary person into a wise and ardent devotee ready for inspired action in the face of the most challenging conflicts and life’s circumstances as critical as Arjuna’s dilemma of having to slaughter his beloved elders and teachers for a ‘mere’ kingdom.
 The poignancy of this theme is repeatedly addressed and elaborated upon from multiple angles in the subsequent seven chapters contained in these two volumes so that the readers understand clearly the premise of “Our Demand and Need from the Gita”.
 We see that the Gita is not meant to be yet another spiritual text revealed to an ascetic in the seclusion of a mountain cave.
 It is instead a clarion call for enlightened action in the midst of life, not just in moments of deep crisis, but potentially as a roadmap for every ‘(in)significant’ step in life, relevant for seekers across cultures and all ages, offering a path to attain freedom in works by synthesising the three main streams of yoga: jñāna, bhakti, and karma pertaining to the yogas of knowledge, devotion, and action.

-The Teacher of the Gita is therefore not only the God in man who veils himself in the world of knowledge, but the God in man who moves our whole world of action, by and for whom all our humanity exists and struggles and labours, towards whom all human life travels and progresses.
+In the second chapter, “The Divine Teacher”, Sri Krishna is shown as the Lord of Yoga, the Avatāra and Puruṣottama, the highest Being, who is the knower of many births and who is not bound by any law.
+The author quotes Sri Aurobindo: The Teacher of the Gita is therefore not only the God in man who veils himself in the world of knowledge, but the God in man who moves our whole world of action, by and for whom all our humanity exists and struggles and labours, towards whom all human life travels and progresses.
 He is the secret Master of works and sacrifice and the Friend of the human peoples (Vol. 1, p.103).
+Sri Krishna specifically took a human birth in the age of the Dvāparayuga with a mission to reestablish dharma or righteousness on earth even if it involved war and destruction.

 The reader is made to realise, in no uncertain terms, that because the present condition of human consciousness is founded on a divisive mentality and perception of reality, it is incapable of living on the basis of a spiritual unity with all beings and the world around.
 Therefore, war serves as an inevitable result of human actions as discussed in “Kurukshetra” (Vol. II, Chapter 2).
 Contrary to the more ‘virtuous’ standpoint in support of a homogenised non-violent approach to reality despite provocations, the reader is systematically shown how war, under present evolutionary circumstances, often acts as the harbinger of great progress on various fronts when viewed through a broader lens.
 It leads to the establishment of a more unified world order as was the case with the formation of the United Nations after the two World Wars that were fought in quick succession during the past century (p.53).
 Similarly, the reader learns that Sri Krishna’s purpose for allowing the large-scale war to happen was to take India to the next level of its evolution, from being a clan-centric assortment of kingdoms to a nation-centric one.
 The author shows that one of the prime objectives of the war was to bring together the scattered kingdoms in that age and forge a larger national unity—the Mahabharata, ‘Great-India’, after which the itihāsa (literally meaning ‘history’ in Sanskrit) is named.
 This is, subsequently, said to have played a significant role in the conceptualisation and formation of the geo-cultural-political entity called India or Bhārata today (pp.52–53).
 There are other interesting discussions regarding the historicity and symbolism of the text that can leave the reader pensive about their implications on the narratives that are woven around such impactful works today.